Adult Sunday School

-All women gather on the first Wednesday of each month at 11:45 in the Fellowship Hall for lunch and program.
+All women gather on the first Wednesday of each month at 11:45 a.m. in the Fellowship Hall for lunch and program.
 On the third Wednesday of each month, small groups (“circles”) meet for Bible study.
-This year’s study is entitled Who is Jesus?: What a Difference a Lens Makes.”
+This year’s study is entitled Cloud of Witnesses: The Community of Christ in Hebrews.
 Learn more about the Presbyterian Women’s gatherings and projects at the “Presbyterian Women” link on our “Ministries” page.

 Spiritual direction sessions with Spiritual Director Kili Wenburg are available by appointment at no cost to church members.
 These 45-minute sessions provide one-on-one support for spiritual growth and can be helpful for individuals at any point in the spiritual journey.